 The four clubs in the Champions League zone are the same four teams that were there the last time we looked at this, though the order has changed a bit.
 After 12 matches, it seemed that Manchester City was well on their way to repeating, surrendering only five goals and only having two losses on the season.
 But Liverpool was nipping at their heels, also having surrendered only five goals with three draws.

-Since that point, however, the champs have lost four matches (4-0-3), including their last two to mid-table Crystal Palace and just the #7 club Leicester City.
+Since that point, however, the champs have lost three matches (4-0-3), including their last two to mid-table Crystal Palace and just #7 club Leicester City.
 That has precipitated their fall to third place, and are now closer to fourth-place Chelsea than they are to Liverpool.
 They are still tied for best goal differential and have scored the most goals in the league, and they should turn things around the second time through the schedule.

 Liverpool, on the other hand, remains the only Premier League team that hasn’t lost on the season, and have won eight straight matches.
 Since that last look at the standings, they’ve only allowed two more goals.
 They are six points clear of second-place Tottenham Hotspur, so they will enter the New Year in first place regardless of the outcome this week.

 Alisson has 12 clean sheets, and Mo Salah is just off the league lead in scoring.
 It’s not quite at the point of asking if the Reds will lose; the chances of them remaining unbeaten through another 19 matches is probably pretty low.
 But each match they win or draw from this point out – and their second half starts with a tough matchup against #5 Arsenal – the question changes from when to if.